oasis-open/odata-rapid/docs/rapid-pro-operations.md

 ## Functions

-Functions are invoked using `GET` and must be non-side affecting.
+Functions are invoked using `GET` and must have no side effects.
 Parameters are passed to functions as query options:

 | Template | GET {resource-path}/{functionName}?{@param=value...}                 |